 They are privatizing core public hospital services including surgeries, diagnostic testing, nurses and health professionals.

 There were more than 1,200 vital local public hospital service closures in 2023 and the staffing crisis is the worst ever.
+By December 2024, the number of emergency department closures had broken all records.
 Policy and budget choices by the Ford government have made it worse.

 The Ford government is allowing for-profit clinics to charge patients hundreds -- or even thousands -- of dollars for needed medical care, in violation of our Public Medicare laws.